ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

 If **No resource group available** is displayed in this field, contact the account owner to be assigned an Editor or Administrator role on a resource group in the account because you currently do not have the permission to add the instance to any resource group in this account.
 For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).

-## Procedure to order Single-node Trial for Migration and App Modernization instances
+## Procedure to order Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_orderinginstance-procedure}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **VMware Solutions** from the left navigation pane.
-2. In the **Featured Services** section, click the **Single-node Trial for Migration and App Modernization** card.
+2. In the **Featured Services** section, click the **Single-node for Migration and App Modernization** card.
-3. On the **Single-node Trial for Migration and App Modernization** page, click **Continue**.
-4. Complete the steps to request an {{site.data.keyword.cloud_notm}} infrastructure account or provide your existing **User Name** and **API Key** and click **Retrieve**.
+3. On the **Single-node for Migration and App Modernization** page, complete the steps to request an {{site.data.keyword.cloud_notm}} infrastructure account or provide your existing **User name** and **API key** and click **Retrieve**.

  This section is hidden if the API key exists.
  {:note}
 5. Enter the instance name and select a resource group.
 6. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.

- By default, the DAL09 {{site.data.keyword.cloud_notm}} data center is preselected.
+ By default, the **Dallas 09** {{site.data.keyword.cloud_notm}} data center is preselected.
 Select a different {{site.data.keyword.cloud_notm}} data center location, if needed.
  {:note}
-7. On the **Order Summary** pane, verify the instance configuration before you place the order.
+7. On the **Summary** pane, verify the instance configuration before you place the order.
    1. Review the settings for the instance.
-   2. Review the estimated cost of the instance.
+   2. Review the estimated price of the instance.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you order the instance.
-   4. Click **Provision**.
+   4. Click **Create**.

-### Results after you order Single-node Trial for Migration and App Modernization instances
+### Results after you order Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_orderinginstance-results}

 * The deployment of the instance starts automatically and the on-premises HCX service activation key is ordered.
-* You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.
+* You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment history** section of the instance details.
-* When the instance is successfully deployed, the components that are described in [Technical specifications for Single-node Trial for Migration and App Modernization instances](/docs/vmwaresolutions?topic=vmwaresolutions-cloud_modern_bundle_overview#cloud_modern_bundle_overview-tech-specs) are installed.
+* When the instance is successfully deployed, the components that are described in [Technical specifications for Single-node for Migration and App Modernization instances](/docs/vmwaresolutions?topic=vmwaresolutions-cloud_modern_bundle_overview#cloud_modern_bundle_overview-tech-specs) are installed.
-* When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.
+* When the instance is ready to use, the status of the instance is changed to **Ready to use** and you receive a notification by email.

 #### Deployment process for HCX
 {: #cloud_modern_bundle_orderinginstance-hcx-deploy-process}